nosinxever/ChatGPT-Chrome-Extension/README.md

 # ChatGPT-Chrome-Extension

-## this extension writed by openAI
+## this extension written by openAI

 #### 1. downlaod all the file and put them into a floder